Back To Search Results

 Histopathology

-Phthirus pubis measured about 2 mm on macroscopic examination, having a broad and flat body.
-The adult louse has six legs (3 pairs) which abut the abdomen.
+Phthirus pubis, with a broad and flat body, measures about 2 mm on macroscopic examination.
+The adult louse has 6 legs (3 pairs) abutting the abdomen.
 The anterior pair of legs are thinner, having narrow claws and a jagged surface.
-The posterior pair of legs are thicker to hold the shaft of the hairs and egg attachment better.
-The eggs are tiny, translucent 0.5 mm in size, stuck to the shaft of the hair, and can be misdiagnosed as blepharitis.
-The average survival rate of P. pubis is four weeks, and in the absence of the host, it dies within two days.[2]
+The posterior pair of legs is thicker to better hold the hair shafts and attach the eggs.
+The eggs are tiny, translucent, 0.5 mm in size, and stuck to the hair shaft, increasing the likelihood of getting misdiagnosed as blepharitis.

 History and Physical

-Itching of the eyelids is the main symptom in phthiriasis palpebrarum.
-Persistent scratching, rubbing the eyelashes, and pruritis may lead to diffuse inflammation.
-A gritty sensation, redness, hyperemia, swollen eyelids, reddish-brown crusts, watering, whitish discharge, burning sensation, irritation, and pain are less commonly observed.[19][17][19]
-This condition may be misdiagnosed since physicians rarely encounter phthiriasis palpebrarum because of the parasite's small size and translucent characteristic and its nits, which makes them barely visible.
+Itching of the eyelids is the main symptom of phthiriasis palpebrarum.
+Persistent scratching, rubbing of the eyelashes, and pruritis may lead to diffuse inflammation.
+A gritty sensation, redness, hyperemia, swollen eyelids, reddish-brown crusts, watering, whitish discharge, burning sensation, irritation, and pain are less commonly observed.[30]
+Phthiriasis palpebrarum may be misdiagnosed since physicians rarely encounter patients with this condition.
+Additionally, the nits and parasites' small size and translucent appearance make them barely visible.
 Ocular symptoms may evolve for months before the diagnosis of phthiriasis palpebrarum is established.
-An associated localized or generalized itching of hair-bearing areas of the body is suggestive of associated phthiriasis pubis.
-Occasionally lid abscess has been reported.[20]
+Localized or generalized itching of hair-bearing areas of the body is suggestive of associated phthiriasis pubis.
+Lid abscesses have been occasionally reported.[31]

-Careful examination with slit lamp shows translucent nits, which appear as oval structures located at the emergence of the eyelashes.
-Lice appear as moving and semi-transparent structures.
-The number of lice is variable (one louse to dozens).
-Dermatoscopy may lead to similar findings.[21]
-Palpebral erythema and/or edema, blepharoconjunctival hyperemia, hematic crusts, and petechial macules of the eyelid skin (secondary to blood feeding by the parasite) are frequently observed.
+Careful examination with a slit lamp shows translucent nits, which appear as oval structures located at the emergence of the eyelashes.
+Lice appear as moving and semitransparent structures.
+The number of lice varies from 1 to dozens.
+Dermatoscopy may yield similar findings.[32]
+Palpebral erythema and edema, blepharoconjunctival hyperemia, hematic crusts, and petechial macules of the eyelid skin (secondary to blood feeding by the parasite) are frequently observed.
 Fecal material is seen as small brownish granules.
 Phthiriasis palpebrarum generally affects both eyes, and unilateral eye involvement is less common.
-Upper eyelids seem the most frequently involved.
-Visual acuity usually is not altered.
-Pre-auricular lymphadenopathy may be noted, especially in secondary bacterial infection of eyelid excoriations or parasite bites.[22]
+The upper eyelids seem the most frequently involved.
+Visual acuity is usually unaltered.
+Preauricular lymphadenopathy may be noted, especially in cases of secondary bacterial infection of eyelid excoriations or parasite bites.[33]

 Evaluation